DomerDev/steamkeygen/README.md

-# steamkeygen
+# Steam Key Generator
-A simple key generator to troll people
+A simple key generator to troll people written in 17 lines of code.
+It was made to make my account less empty.